cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 In this section you will add an extra layer to a game with wagers or stakes.
 Your application already includes all the necessary modules.
 This section relies on the `bank` module in particular.

 Players choose to wager _money_ or not, and the winner gets both wagers.
 The forfeiter loses their wager.
-To reduce complexity start by letting players wager in the staking token of your application.
+To reduce complexity, start by letting players wager in the staking token of your application.

 ## New information